catseye/seedbank/README.md

 Then, if you ever want to re-run with a seed that was picked, you can review the log file, pick the seed you want, and set `SEEDBANK_SEED` to that.
+Or just set `SEEDBANK_SEED=LAST` to re-use the immediately previous seed.

 You can of course import individual functions from `seedbank` as if they were from `random`, and that works too: